SdeRodaHusman/remotesensing-of-river-ice/README.md

 # remotesensing-of-river-ice

-This repository provides material used for the paper: <add a link here> ...
+This repository provides material used for the paper: [Integrating intensity and context for improved supervised river ice classification from dual-pol Sentinel-1 SAR data, by S. de Roda Husman et al. (2021)](https://www.sciencedirect.com/science/article/pii/S0303243421000660).

 Overview
 ========